coolpalani/ansible-marionette/README.md

 compute2.openstack.org ansible_host=compute2.openstack.org
 ```

-The archiecture of this module makes easy to compose roles.
+The architecture of this module makes easy to compose roles.
 Any deployment can be different, by just editing deployment.yaml and the
 inventory.